Resident Transparency & Documentation PlatformNairobi, Kenya

 Safety & Construction Concerns

 Resident-reported shower-glass shattering incidents, injuries, hinges/installation questions, and inspection campaigns.
+See also fire alarm and emergency-communication concerns.

 4. 04